PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-009-b-pass.md

 "Oh, *great*," Poppyseed groaned.
 "She's a ghost now."

-"Those are, like, way harder to kill than regular ponies, you know," Sunflower commented.
+"Those are, like, way harder to get rid of than regular ponies, you know," Sunflower commented.

+"Sorry," Flutterghost said.

 "I'll bet."
 Poppyseed shook her head, and trotted away from the scene.
 "Welp, we did our best, folks.
 You guys are on your own."